List of platyrrhines

 Platyrrhini is a parvorder of primates.
 Members of this parvorder are called platyrrhines, or New World monkeys, and include marmosets, tamarins, and capuchin, squirrel, night, titi, saki, howler, spider, and woolly monkeys.
 Platyrrhini is one of three clades that form the suborder Haplorrhini, itself one of two suborders in the order Primates.
 They are found in forests and savannas from South America to Mexico.
 They range in size from the western pygmy marmoset, at 12 cm plus a 17 cm tail, to some species of howler monkey in the genus Alouatta, at 92 cm plus a 92 cm tail.
 Platyrrhines primarily eat fruit, leaves, and insects.
-Most platyrrhines do not have population estimates, but the ones that do range from 250 mature individuals to 10,000.
+Most platyrrhines lack population estimates, but those that do range from 250 mature individuals to 10,000.
 Twenty-one species are categorized as endangered, and a further fourteen species are categorized as critically endangered.

 The 163 extant species of Platyrrhini are divided into five families.
 Aotidae contains eleven night monkey species in a single genus.
-Atelidae contains twenty-three species divided between one genus in the howler monkey subfamily Alouattinae and three genera in the spider monkey and wooly monkey subfamily Atelinae.
+Atelidae contains twenty-three species divided between one genus in the howler monkey subfamily Alouattinae and three genera in the spider monkey and woolly monkey subfamily Atelinae.
 Callitrichidae contains 53 species of tamarins and marmosets in seven genera.
 Cebidae contains eighteen species divided between two genera in the capuchin subfamily Cebinae and one genus in the squirrel monkey subfamily Saimiriinae.
 Pitheciidae contains 57 species divided between three genera in the titi monkey subfamily Callicebinae and three genera in the uakari and saki monkey subfamily Pitheciinae.
-Dozens of extinct prehistoric platyrrhine species have been discovered, though due to ongoing research and discoveries the exact number and categorization is not fixed.
+Dozens of extinct prehistoric platyrrhine species have been discovered, though ongoing research means the exact number and categorization remain uncertain.